 Twin explosions have shaken the Syrian capital, killing 27 people and injuring as many as 140 others.
 Syrian media has dubbed the blasts a “terrorist attack.”

-“One of the things that I think is important is that it [the bombings] takes place after the failed efforts to seize cities via the armed groupings.
+James Petras from Binghamton University suggests the attacks are a sign of the opposition's recognition of defeat.“One of the things that I think is important is that it [the bombings] takes place after the failed efforts to seize cities via the armed groupings.
 So it’s recognition of a defeat – a defeat that has been inflicted by the Syrian government,” he said.
 “It also reflects frustration over the huge turnouts – hundreds of thousands, if not millions as the regime claims, that turned out yesterday in support of a negotiated settlement.
 It also reflects frustration over the fact that the UN is moving toward a position of dialogue and not of regime change.
 The opposition using bombs instead of dialogue is an indication that they are losing international support as well as domestic support.”